mantonaci/keystoremanager/README.md

 # Keystore Manager
-Script to export private key from existing keystore and signing it with new public certificate
+Script to export private key from existing keystore and signing the new public certificate with it

 ## Parameters